luciangreen/pl2js/README.md

 * NEW: Run code directly in browser without installation with [pl2js](https://luciangreen.github.io/pl2js/).

+* Programming tip: You can find library predicates such as my_reverse in the examples folder.
+When using my_reverse, make sure the append predicate is also defined, as it is required for correct execution.

 ---

 ## Quick start — browser editor (no installation needed)